 The institute is located in the Barceloneta neighborhood along a picture-perfect beach that stretched out for as long as the eye can see.
 After the morning session we enjoyed pastries and espresso from the terrace.

-Day -1 I was a little ambitious with the contents of my 60-minute lecture and ran over a bit, but overall it seemed to be well-received!
+Day -1 The course seemed to go well.
 And off we were, to lunch together at the seaside Asian fusion restaurant Shoko.

 It was also Chewie's birthday today, and his last day of blood-bank service rotation.
 Tomorrow he would join me here!